wachin/wps-office-all-mui-win-language/README.md

 ttf-wps-fonts
 **https://t.me/PFSLEE/13**

-**Note:** You need extract the content with right clic extract here
+**Note:** You need extract the content with right clic and then extract here.

+Also:

 **Download from packages.deepin.com**